 RAM Over-Commitment – This feature is only supported by VM-Ware and not by Hyper-V

-After looking the above comparison you can easily select one of these fantastic technology suiting to your web hosting requirements.
+After looking at the above comparison you can easily select one of these fantastic technology suited to your web hosting requirements.